 - CRM and sales integration–Customer Relationship Management is a software that helps keep track of interactions with existing and future customers.
 It is the best tool to identify where prospects currently are in the sales funnel and provide customers with tailored content.

 Improve conversions in the purchase stage

 The goal of this stage is to close the sale.
 This is the best time to ask the customer to complete the purchase.
-Make sure to give the customers clear opportunities to buy and do it as often as possible.
+Give the customers obvious opportunities to buy and do it as often as possible.

-- Targeted transactional content – Brands can set up automatic emails offering products to leads who have reached the end of a drip campaign.
+- Targeted transactional content–Brands can set up automatic emails offering products to lead who have reached the end of a drip campaign.
 Or offer free shipping to customers who abandoned their shopping cart without purchasing.